 Who is legally responsible if someone gets hurt?

 Climbing as a sport has an inherent risk of injury, just like soccer or cricket.
 Anyone choosing to take up climbing does so at their own risk.
-When you come to climb at our gyms for the first time, you will be required to fill out a Release and Indemnity form, which you can download and view here.
+When you come to climb at our gyms for the first time, you will be required to fill out a Release and Indemnity form (which, to save some time, you fill out here before you show up).
 If you refuse to fill out this form, you will not be allowed to climb with us.

 What’s the best clothing for climbing?